IBM PS/2 Model 30: Development and release

 IBM introduced "financial workstation" versions of the Model 30 in November 1987.
 These Model 30s were intended for bank tellers and came packaged with a 50-key function keypad.

-In September 1988, IBM launched the PS/2 Model 30 286, which features the Intel 80286 microprocessor, clocked at 10 MHz.
-Per the updated microprocessor's 16-bit external data bus, the Model 30 286 also sports 16-bit ISA expansion slots, allowing the computer to use expansion cards designed for the PC/AT; the original Model 30 has 8-bit ISA slots as used in the PC/XT.
+On September 13, 1988, IBM launched the PS/2 Model 30 286, which features the Intel 80286 microprocessor, clocked at 10 MHz.
+Per the updated microprocessor's 16-bit external data bus, the Model 30 286 also sports 16-bit AT bus expansion slots, allowing the computer to use expansion cards designed for the PC/AT; the original Model 30 has 8-bit ISA slots as used in the PC/XT.
 On announcement, the maximum amount of RAM was bumped from 640 KB to 16 MB—the maximum addressable amount for an 80286 processor.
 Additionally the integrated graphics chip and port were made VGA—a graphics chip standard which IBM introduced with the higher-end entries of the PS/2 line.
-The Model 30 286 marks IBM's return to the AT-compatible PC market, which IBM had set with the release of the PC/AT in 1984.
+The Model 30 286 marks IBM's return to the AT-compatible PC market, which IBM had invented with the release of the PC/AT in 1984.
+For seventeen months between the discontinuation of the PC/AT and the introduction of the Model 30 286, IBM offered no products with 16-bit ISA slots.
 Like the Model 30 before it, the Model 30 286 was also manufactured in Raleigh.